HackingLZ/TomcatBackdoorPoC/README.md

 Backdoored version left in/tmp/stomped-tomcat-websocket.jar for testing however modify relocateAndStomp to overwrite lib/tomcat-websocket.jar

 C.class will be triggered on Tomcat reload/restart

+Tested on tomcat-8.5.90